jacobket/GeneExpressionPredict/README.md

 ## Model Selection
 1. Applied **Linear Regression** to predict the expression levels of a target gene based on other genes in dataset
+2. Utilized **Kmeans Clustering** to group gene expression profiles into distinct clusters
-2. [Expand, compare future models such as Random Forest, NN, ?]
+3. [Expand, compare future models such as Random Forest, NN, ?]

 ## Results
 1. Visualized the cleaned dataset using a **heatmap**